Introduction

 The history and physical examination are aimed at deciphering whether there is a central (neurologic) vs. peripheral (vestibular) cause for the dizziness and imbalance.
 Hallmarks of a central cause include a normal (negative) horizontal head impulse test, direction-changing nystagmus, and positive skew deviation on the HINTS exam.
 The TITRATE algorithm breaks down acute and episodic vestibular syndromes by timing and triggers to suggest a likely diagnosis.[6]

 Within episodic vestibular syndromes, triggered vertigo with a positive Dix-Hallpike is classic for BPPV.
 When the Dix-Hallpike is negative, the presence of orthostatic vital signs leads to the diagnosis of orthostatic hypotension.
 A Dix-Hallpike with atypical nystagmus is worrisome for a central etiology and should prompt emergent imaging.
 When the onset of an episodic vestibular syndrome is spontaneous (versus triggered), the likely diagnoses are vestibular migraine and Meniere disease.
 It is important to assess for vascular risk factors such as hypertension, dyslipidemia, cerebrovascular or coronary artery disease, and hypothyroidism.
-The ABCD2 score is used as part of the TITRATE algorithm as a tool to identify features suggestive of brain ischemia.
+The ABCD2 score is part of the TITRATE algorithm to identify features suggestive of brain ischemia.

 Diagnostic criteria for BPPV: